ObjectIsAdvantag/contest-bot/README.md

 # Future thoughts

-- add contest answer match %age rather than strict
+- add answer accuracy match rather than strict

 - add a retry option : the audio is replayed, and participants are given one more chance to win the contest

-- contest rating
+- contest rating by the participants (likes)

-- contributors get notified via SMS when their contest is used / found
+- contributors get notified via SMS when their contest is answered or liked by participants

 # How to run the ContestBot by yourself